Manvi007/PowerBiReports/README.md

 86) Themes can affect more than just colours.
 Create on which defaults the size and font for all visuals. - Super Sizing
 87) Try optimising a premade report for use with the Power BI mobile app. - Mobile Report
 88) Save time by creating a template which has premade visuals ready for data. - Temparamental Templates
-89) Create a tooltip page showing how gauges work, and assign it to a visual header.
+89) Create a tooltip page showing how gauges work, and assign it to a visual header. - Love Island
-90) Show the books for an author in a tooltip when you hover over their name.
+90) Show the books for an author in a tooltip when you hover over their name. - Bookies